IvicaPetrsoric/TechTeam/README.md

 # TechTeam
 TechTeam is a simple iOS application for showing a list of employees.
-The main features are the usage of MVVVM/RxSwift with a combination of UIKit and SwiftUI.
+The main features are the usage of MVVVM-C+RxSwift with a combination of UIKit and SwiftUI.

 # Installation
 After cloning the project it is required to run pod install and run .xcworkspace.